 Synthesize Claims and Evidence, Evaluate, Revise, and Share

-To track workflow and progress, Michelle Woods and other instructional coaches use Agile methods.
-Agile is an iterative approach to software development.
+To track workflow and progress, Michelle Woods and other instructional coaches use Agile methods where students work collaboratively in teams.
 The primary role of the teacher is project management.
 Each team member quickly summarizes what they did yesterday, what they will do today, and if they are experiencing any obstacles in a stand-up meeting or scrum.
 Student leaders serve as Scrum Masters.
-Teachers and student track the project’s progress or Sprints using Trello or sticky notes.
+Teachers and students track the project’s progress with sprints using Trello or sticky notes.
 Student products could be essays, videos, magazines, brochures, infographics, annotated maps, or some other form that achieves the objective.
 Teachers and students can even showcase digital student work.

 Want to learn more about PBL or the UN's Sustainable Development Goals?